kubevirt/kubevirt/cluster-up/cluster/kind-k8s-sriov-1.17.0/README.md

 ```
 This allows users to test or use custom images / different kind versions before making them official.
 See https://github.com/kubernetes-sigs/kind/releases for details about node images according to the kind version.

+## Running multi sriov clusters locally
+Kubevirtci sriov provider supports running two clusters side by side with few known limitations.

+General considerations:

+- A sriov PF must be available for the cluster.
+In order to achieve that, there are two options:
+1. `PF_BLACKLIST` the non used PFs, in order to prevent them from being allocated.
+2. Assign just one PF for each cluster by using `export PF_COUNT_PER_NODE=1` (this is the default value).
+- The cluster names must be different.
+This can be achieved by setting `export CLUSTER_NAME=sriov2` on the 2nd cluster.
+The default `CLUSTER_NAME` is `sriov`.
+The 2nd cluster registry would be exposed at `localhost:5001` automatically, once the `CLUSTER_NAME`
+is set to a non default value.
+- Each cluster should be created on its own git clone folder, i.e
+`/root/project/kubevirtci1`
+`/root/project/kubevirtci2`
+- In case only one PF exists, for example if running on prow which will assign only one (or two if configured) PF per job in its own DinD,
+Kubevirtci is agnostic and nothing needs to be done, since all conditions above are met.
+- Kubevirtci supports starting `cluster-up` simultaneously, since it is capable of handling race conditions,
+when allocating PFs.